Rap Elizabeth places among the top 20% of public schools in Illinois for:

-- Rap Elizabeth's student population of 16 students has stayed relatively flat over five school years.
+- Rap Elizabeth's student population of 16 students has grown by 6% over five school years.

 - The teacher population of 1 teachers has stayed relatively flat over five school years.